codescribler/Knockout.DataMagic/README.md

 When you receive updates to the data from the server, just call dm.stop() update the view model and then call dm.start().
 This avoids going round in circles.

+# Known issues #

+This library is in its very early stages of development and is liable to change and does have some known issues.

+1. If you make multiple changes in one go, including adding new complex objects to an observable array, the new objects may not get tracked.
+2. The 'todo' demo stops tracking changes after the second 'to do' is marked as complete.
+All other actions continue to work.